How Machine Learning Optical Character Recognition Could Be Implemented

 Have you ever faced challenges while creating user-oriented digital security algorithms?
 Designing a more efficient solution to replace the creation and maintenance of paperwork for numerous employees is certainly beneficial.

-Let's see the approach to develop software solutions with deep learning Optical Character Recognition (OCR) for processing US driver's licenses and IDs.
+Let's see the approach to develop software solutions with deep learning Optical Character Recognition (OCR) for processing US driver's licenses and IDs for text recognition.

 OCR Is Typically a Machine Learning and Computer Vision Task